MilkeeyCat/ddnet_protocol/docs/msg_game.md

 } DDNetMsgSvMotd;
 ```

-message of the day
-sent by the server
-and displayed in the middle of the screen
+Message of the day.
+Sent by the server and displayed in the middle of the
-with transparent background on the client side
+screen with transparent background on the client side.

 # DDNetMsgSvBroadcast